PES Panther Parent Update

 Dear PES Parents,

-This newsletter has several pieces of important information for coming up.
+This newsletter has several pieces of important information for upcoming events.
 This information will also be posted on our website blog and Facebook page.
-The main news of this week is that all CCPS Elementary School Back to School Nights has been canceled.
-Please see the information in the newsletter for details.
+Important information this week includes: New and extremely important information on updated quarantine procedures for COVID-19 in all CCPS schools.

 Transportation - It is stressful when your child’s bus is delayed.
-This happens occasionally but never more so than in the first few weeks of school as students and families are adjusting to a new schedule, and bus routes are being modified to accommodate unexpected numbers.
 When a delay is experienced, our first priority is to ensure student safety and correct the issue causing the delay.
 However, we will make every effort to send a SchoolMessenger call or email to advise of a delay.
 Please make sure your contact information is accurate by calling our front office staff with any changes.
 Please also see this newsletter for Car Rider Line Tips!

-Health & Wellness - Our students did very well overcoming any first-day jitters and nervousness.
-However, the first weeks back to school, especially given last year’s challenges, may result in unexpected anxiety for some students.
-Please be assured that staff is here to help in any way possible.
+Health & Wellness - Please be assured that staff is here to help in any way possible.
 If you or your student would like to speak with a school counselor, administrator, or staff at the School-Based Health Center, please just ask.
 We have the resources at hand to ensure students have a healthy and successful school year.

 All CCPS students and staff, regardless of vaccination status are required to wear masks while at PES. regardless of whether students are present.
 In addition, mask-wearing is still mandated on all of our buses per federal and state instructions.
 Please see below, in this newsletter for comments from me on the mask mandate and resources from CCPS behind this important decision.
 I am confident that by continuing the strong community partnerships we have built, and by following the outlined health and safety protocols PES will continue to be safe for all of our staff and students during the COVID-19 pandemic.